Privoxy: History

 Privoxy is based on the Internet Junkbuster and is released under the GNU General Public License.
 It runs on Linux, OpenWrt, DD-WRT, Windows, macOS, OS/2, AmigaOS, BeOS, and most flavors of Unix.
 Almost any Web browser can use it.
 The software is hosted at SourceForge.
 Historically the Tor Project bundled Privoxy with Tor but this was discontinued in 2010 as they pushed their own internal Tor Browser project and recommended against external third party proxies.
 Privoxy still works if manually configured and is still recommended for third party non-browser applications which do not natively support SOCKS.

 Reception

 Shashank Sharma of Linux Format rated it 9/10 stars and wrote, "Privoxy is highly customisable, easy to set up, has good documentation and is fun to work with.
 Use it!"
 Erez Zukerman of PC World rated it 4/5 stars and called it complicated but powerful.
-Michelle Delio of Wired.com called it "an outstanding way to protect one's privacy".
+Michelle Delio of Wired called it "an outstanding way to protect one's privacy".